jdsandifer/blog/ideas/how-to-be-a-good-pr-reviewer.md

 reviews, I 'm thinking about 2 specific goals:

 1. Be consistently respectful (even if you have to be firm)
-1. Be able clearly share your point of view (even if you don't end up convincing them of your idea)
+1. Be able to clearly share your point of view (even if you don't end up convincing them of your idea)

 ### Be Respectful (in every comment)